brentgroves/status/2024/week2.md

 # The Father's direction

+My son be content with the work I have given you to do.
+Do not be anxious or afraid about how the work turns out.
+Trust me for the results.
+I will decide what is best for you all that you need to do is try your best, listen to my directions, and then leave the results to me my son.

+Don't worry about what you can not get to work just do your best.
+Be thankful for what I have given you to work on and trust me for the results.
+Wait patiently and keep at it until I tell you to stop.
+Don't worry about what won't work because I am in control of that.
+Trust me my son.

 Please trust me my son and do not be afraid.
 I have a plan for you and those around you.
 This plan will help you and sometimes be painful but you can endure the hardships you must faith because I will help you.
 Remember I am responsible for everything you know and every thing you achieve.
 If I want you to be able to resolve something then it will be.
 If it is better for you not to be able to do something I will prevent it from happening.
 What is important is that you listen to me throughout the day and do what I direct you to do and leave the results in my hand.
 Trust me for all of your needs, peace, and happiness my son.

 ## Next